Constitution of the Ottoman Empire: Significance of the constitution

 The Ottoman Constitution represented more than the immediate effect it had on the country.
 It was extremely significant because it made all subjects Ottomans under the law.
 By doing so, everyone, regardless of their religion had the right to liberties such as freedom of press and free education.
 Despite the latitude it gave to the sovereign, the constitution provided clear evidence of the extent to which European influences operated among a section of the Ottoman bureaucracy.
 This showed the effects of the pressure from Europeans on the issue of discrimination of religious minorities within the Ottoman Empire, although, Islam was still the recognized religion of the state.
 The constitution also reaffirmed the equality of all Ottoman subjects, including their right to serve in the new Chamber of Deputies.
 The constitution was more than a political document; it was a proclamation of Ottomanism and Ottoman patriotism, and it was an assertion that the empire was capable of resolving its problems and that it had the right to remain intact as it then existed.
-The Ottoman Constitution of 1876 was followed by the Nationality Law of 1869, which further emphasized the idea of a common citizenship shared by all Ottoman subjects.
-The goal of the Nationality Law was to keep the state together.
+It officially established the subjects of the Empire as "Ottomans," with the Sultan being titled "Padishah and Sovereign of all Ottomans," rather than "of the Turks."
+The Ottoman Constitution of 1876 was preceded by the Nationality Law of 1869, which created a common and equal citizenship for all Ottomans, regardless of race or religion.
+The constitution built upon those ideas and expanded on them, well focusing on keep the state together.

 Ultimately, although the constitution created an elected chamber of deputies and an appointed senate, it only placed minimal restriction on the Sultan's power.
 Under the constitution, the Sultan retained the power to declare war and make peace, to appoint and dismiss ministers, to approve legislation, and to convene and dismiss the chamber of deputies.

 The sultan remained the theocratic legitimized sovereign to which the state organization was made-to-measure.
 Thus, despite a de jure intact constitution, the sultan ruled in the absolutist manner.
 This was particularly evident in the closure of Parliament only eleven months after the declaration of the Constitution.
 Although the basic rights guaranteed in the constitution were not at all insignificant in Ottoman legal history, they were severely limited by the pronouncements of the ruler.
 Instead of overcoming sectarian divisions through the institution of universal representation, the elections reinforced the communitarian basis of society by allotting quotas to the various religious communities based on projections of population figures derived from the census of 1844.
 Furthermore, in order to appease the European powers, the Ottoman administration drafted an exceedingly uneven representational scheme that favored the European provinces by an average 2:1 ratio.